Facts and figures related to Native American students in higher education.

 - Native American students are less likely to be prepared for college as they are more likely to attend high schools that offer little to no access to Advanced Placement or college prep courses.
 Native American students are also less likely to have family that have attended college.

-- 63 percent of Native American students never talk to a school counselor during eighth grade about classes they should take in high school or about what they want to do after high school.
+- Sixty-three percent of Native American students never talk to a school counselor during eighth grade about classes they should take in high school or about what they want to do after high school.